Ironton Police Department, Ohio

 Most Recent Reflection

-View all 21 ReflectionsNEVER FORGET!
-On behalf of the Ohio Attorneys General Bureau of Criminal Identification & Investigation, we honor the dedicated service and ultimate sacrifice of Chief of Police Walter Eugene Markel of the Ironton Police Department, Ohio and the additional 64 American Peace Officers who have paid the ultimate sacrifice on this date in history.
+View all 23 ReflectionsNEVER FORGET!
+Honoring the dedicated service and ultimate sacrifice of Chief of Police Walter Eugene Markel of the Ironton Police Department, Ohio, and the additional 68 American Peace Officers who have paid the ultimate sacrifice on this date in history.

 Recent LODD Deaths